 Cranberry Pie Filling

-- In a small saucepan add the fresh cranberries, granulated sugar, half of the orange juice, orange zest, vanilla extract, and ground cinnamon.
+- In a small saucepan add the fresh cranberries, granulated sugar, orange zest, vanilla extract, ground cinnamon, and half of the orange juice.

 - In a small bowl make a slurry by whisking together the other half of the orange juice and cornstarch.

-- Add the slurry to your cranberry mixture and whisk in until completely incorporated (it will thicken the mixture very quickly).
+- Add the slurry to your cranberry mixture and whisk until completely incorporated and the mixture has thickened (this will happen very quickly).

-- Immediately pour into a heat safe bowl and cover the surface of the filling with plastic wrap.
+- Cover the surface of the filling with plastic wrap.
 Set aside until room temperature.

 No Bake Cheesecake

-- In a medium sized bowl whip together the softened cream cheese, whipped cream (Cool Whip), and powdered sugar until light and fluffy (about 3 to 4 minutes).
+- Using a whisk or hand mixer, whip together the softened cream cheese and powdered sugar until light and fluffy, about 2 to 3 minutes.

 Construct Cranberry Pie Dip

-- Into a serving dish, spread out the no bake cheesecake mixture.
+- Into a serving dish (I used a small 8×6 dish), spread out the no bake cheesecake mixture.

 - Top with cooled cranberry pie filling.